 It transpired the scout leader had abused numerous boys under his care and other abuse victims soon came forward.
 Following the Police investigation, the scout leader pleaded guilty to offences against our client and other boys.
 He received a prison sentence for his sickening crimes.

 Once the criminal investigation had concluded, our client approached our specialist abuse team for advice on seking compensation for his abuse by a scout leader.
-Rachel Thain agreed to assist with a civil claim for compensation against the Scout Association on a no win - no fee basis.
-Rachel is highly experienced in abuse claims, including claims specifically against the Scout Association.
-It was because Rachel felt she would be able to achieve a successful outcome that she agreed to work under a no win –no fee agreement.
+We agreed to assist with a civil claim for compensation against the Scout Association on a no win – no fee basis.
+Our lawyers are highly experienced in abuse claims, including claims specifically against the Scout Association.
+It was because we felt we would be able to achieve a successful outcome that we offered to work under a no win, no fee agreement.

 The medical situation was complex, but the expert we consulted felt that a significant amount of our client’s difficulties arose as a consequence of the abuse.
 This enabled us to successfully negotiate an out of court settlement which our client was happy.